arviz-devs/arviz/doc/schema/schema.md

 * `energy`: HMC-NUTS only
 * `energy_error`
 * `max_energy_error`

+### `log_likelihood`
+Pointwise log likelihood data.
+The log likelihood of the model log(p(y|theta)) should be proportional to the sum of the exponentials of all the terms stored in this group.
+Samples should match with `posterior` ones and its variables should match `observed_data` variables.
+The `observed_data` counterpart variable may have a different name.
+Moreover, some cases such as a multivariate normal may require some dimensions or coordinates to be different.

 ### `posterior_predictive`
 Posterior predictive samples p(y|y) corresponding to the posterior predictive distribution evaluated at the `observed_data`.
 Samples should match with `posterior` ones and its variables should match `observed_data` variables.
 The `observed_data` counterpart variable may have a different name.